rharish101/ReGreet/README.md

 A sample configuration is provided along with sample values for all available options in [`regreet.sample.toml`](regreet.sample.toml).
 Currently, the following can be configured:
 * Background image
+* How the background image fits the screen (needs GTK 4.8+ support compiled)
 * Environment variables for created sessions
 * GTK theme
 * Dark mode